opadalin/amp-23/README.md

 ## Goals

-- Design Patterns as a First Line of Defence Delivery Model
+- Design Patterns as a First Line of Defence Delivery catalogue
 - Create the course “Design Patterns 201”
 - Blog posts
 - OpKoKo talk
 - Competence-day presentation
 - Presentation on external event

 My personal goal is to learn more about design patterns.
 I want to be the “go-to” person whenever someone wants to talk about design patterns in code.
-And my main focus will be to create the delivery model.
+And my main focus will be to create the delivery catalogue.

-### Design Patterns as a First Line of Defence Delivery Model
+### Design Patterns as a First Line of Defence Delivery catalogue

-I aim to create a model to be delivered to team commitments that can be used to kick-start a project.
-My vision is that teams will be able to use this model to create their first proof-of-concept and start building a straw pipe for the customer with flexible templates on how to approach different design problems, and always with Secure by Design principles in mind.
+I aim to create a catalogue to be delivered to team commitments that can be used to kick-start a project.
+My vision is that teams will be able to use this catalogue to create their first proof-of-concept and start building a straw pipe for the customer with flexible templates on how to approach different design problems, and always with Secure by Design principles in mind.

-#### The Delivery Model

-The delivery model will consist of a git repository with a simple microservice architecture.
+The delivery catalogue will consist of a git repository with a simple microservice architecture.
 In the repository there will be a solution with examples on how one can approach common design problems with a single or multiple design patterns.

 ### Create the course “Secure your Design Patterns”

 My initial idea is that I as the teacher will act like a product owner and ask for new functionality and then go through with the class on how one can approach these problems with a design pattern.
 They will then follow my lead and try to solve it the same as I did or with their own solution.
 In the end of the class, we will discuss the solutions together and see if there are any improvements to be made.

-I am not yet sure if the course will be based on the delivery model or the other way around.
+I am not yet sure if the course will be based on the delivery catalogue or the other way around.
 But in any case, I plan to reuse the material in between the two as much as possible.

 ### Blog posts